 Few things can get you down faster than a radiator or heater core leak.
 Aside from being a fairly pricey fix, a leaky radiator can quickly lead to overheating the engine.
 More often than not, you don’t discover the leak until you are on the road and can’t get a replacement.
 Unlike the “life hack” temporary fixes, there is a better way to repair small leaks in your radiator, one that is actually semi-permanent repair that can last a very long time.
 That’s where knowing how to use AlumAseal ® radiator stop leak properly can come in handy.

 For over 75 years, AlumAseal ® has been used to seal up pinhole radiator and heater core leaks.
-It works with all types of metal, plastics, and rubber, as well as all types of anti-freeze.
-AlumAseal® comes in two forms- powder and pre-mixed liquid.
+It works with all types of metal, plastics, and rubber, as well as all types of coolant formulations.
+AlumAseal® comes in two forms: powder or pre-mixed liquid.

 Powder – The powder version is just the leak-stopper powder.
 A proprietary formula, the powder is designed to plug the hole and form a permanent seal.
 It will not clog up the rest of cooling system, making it safe to use long term.
 One tube of AlumAseal ® radiator stop leak powder will treat up to five gallons of coolant.